Radoslav Katičić: Work

 In the past twenty years he chiefly researched on the topic of history of Croatian grammar, philology, early Croatian Middle Ages, engaging in extensive synthetic research of the key periods of history of Croatian literature and the reconstruction of Proto-Slavic ceremonial texts, sacral poetry of mythological content, and legislative literature.
-Some aspects of his work meet criticism, primarily his puristic approach to the linguistic terminology, the primordialist view of nations, and subjectivity in articles on language policy.
+Some aspects of his work have met with criticism, primarily his puristic approach to linguistic terminology, his primordialist view of nations, and his subjectivity in articles on language policy.
 Besides, his syntactic description has been judged negatively by other Croatian syntacticians.

 Katičić's scholarly contributions which consists of more than 150 titles (books and papers) can be divided in five fields: